 Variations: Para 12 briefly deals with this, the Main Contractor being responsible for assessing a fair price for the variation.
 If pre-estimating is required, or some more elaborate method, the wording would need some revision.

-Extensions of Time.
-Again, a short form of wording in para 14, with emphasis on the need for the Subcontractor to give notice promptly and to justify his claim for time extension: delays in submitting claims are a major reason for contract disputes running on long after the Contract is over.
-The wording here, and in the next paragraph dealing with Claims is designed to try to avoid this.
-If an extension of time under the subcontract would necessitate an extension of time of the Main Contract completion date, it may not be possible for the Main Contractor to obtain this, and this possibility is catered for in the final sentence of paragraph 14.
+Extensions of Time & Claims.
+Again, a short form of wording in para 13, with emphasis on the need for the Subcontractor to give notice promptly and to justify his claim for time extension: delays in submitting claims are a major reason for contract disputes running on long after the Contract is over.
+The wording here, and in the next paragraph dealing with claims is designed to try to avoid this.
+If an extension of time under the subcontract would necessitate an extension of time of the Main Contract completion date, it may not be possible for the Main Contractor to obtain this, and this possibility is catered for in the final sentence of paragraph 13.
 Similarly if a claim by the subcontractor is passed up to the Employer but only awarded in part, the main contractor will want to share that risk with the subcontractor.
 So there is wording to make it clear that, to the extent that a subcontractor’s claim is not recovered from the Employer, the Main Contractor has no liability to the Subcontractor

 Indemnity.
 Clearly the Main Contractor will want to be indemnified again breaches of Contract by his Subcontractor and para 1 covers this.

 Insurance of the Contract works will usually be the responsibility of the Main Contractor, as is stated in para 16.
 The Subcontractor may, however, be required to carry his own public/third party liability insurance up to an amount specified.